bogdanparvu18/msc-graduate-project/README.md

 The model created in this phase is not trained to make final clinical decisions.
 It is trained to answer medical visual questions, ground its answers in the available benchmark evidence, identify possible findings, and support clinician review.
 The output of the MMVQA system will be formalized in a structured JSON-like format similar to [this example](output_p5.json).

-The model stack will include several components.
+The model stack includes several components.

-First, general multimodal vision-language models such as **Qwen2.5-VL, InternVL, and LLaVA-style models** will be used as baseline systems for image-question answering, multi-image reasoning, visual grounding, and structured answer generation.
+First, general multimodal vision-language models such as **Qwen2.5-VL, InternVL, and LLaVA-style models**  are used as baseline systems for image-question answering, multi-image reasoning, visual grounding, and structured answer generation.

-Second, medical-adapted multimodal models such as **LLaVA-Med and Med-Flamingo** will be used as medical comparison baselines.
-These models will help evaluate whether biomedical adaptation improves performance over general-purpose VLMs on capsule-endoscopy visual question answering.
+Second, medical-adapted multimodal models such as **LLaVA-Med and Med-Flamingo**  are used as medical comparison baselines.
+These models help evaluate whether biomedical adaptation improves performance over general-purpose VLMs on capsule-endoscopy visual question answering.

-Third, chart/dashboard-specialist models from Phase 1, such as **Pix2Struct, DePlot, MatCha, and UniChart**, will remain baseline-support components only.
+Third, chart/dashboard-specialist models from Phase 1, such as **Pix2Struct, DePlot, MatCha, and UniChart**, remain baseline-support components only.
 They are useful for generic visual-structure reasoning and for maintaining continuity with the original dashboard-based VQA plan, but they are not expected to perform strong capsule-endoscopy interpretation.

-The model stack will be trained and evaluated on multiple input types, including single frames, lesion crops, bounding-box overlays, frame-strip timelines, finding progression panels, quality-control panels, normal-vs-abnormal comparison panels, and multi-panel medical artifacts.
+The model stack is trained and evaluated on multiple input types, including single frames, lesion crops, bounding-box overlays, frame-strip timelines, finding progression panels, quality-control panels, normal-vs-abnormal comparison panels, and multi-panel medical artifacts.

-Each model will receive a visual artifact and a natural-language question.
+Each model receives a visual artifact and a natural-language question.
 In this phase, the model may also receive structured benchmark fields already attached to the sample, such as artifact type, available evidence references, bounding-box availability, temporal-context availability, quality tag, source label, or normalized clinical category.

-However, Phase 5 will not yet implement dynamic retrieval from a vector database, knowledge graph, or artifact index.
+However, Phase 5 does not yet implement dynamic retrieval from a vector database, knowledge graph, or artifact index.
 Full retrieval, RAG, and multimodal grounding will be introduced in Phase 6.

-The expected output will be structured JSON rather than free text.
+The expected output is be structured JSON rather than free text.
 Each output should include the answer, clinical finding, broad clinical category, evidence references, localization information, confidence score, uncertainty reason, decision-support label, and safety flags.
 This structured format allows the system to be automatically validated and evaluated for answer correctness, evidence grounding, localization accuracy, temporal reasoning, uncertainty handling, JSON validity, and clinical safety.

-Training will proceed in stages.
+Training proceeds in stages.

-At the first stage, candidate models will be evaluated zero-shot on the Phase 4 benchmark.
+- At the first stage, candidate models are evaluated zero-shot on the Phase 4 benchmark.
 This will establish baseline performance before adaptation.

-Second, prompt-engineered baselines will be tested to improve JSON compliance, reduce hallucination, and enforce safer medical-answering behavior.
+- Second, prompt-engineered baselines is tested to improve JSON compliance, reduce hallucination, and enforce safer medical-answering behavior.

-Third, selected open models will be fine-tuned using **LoRA** or **QLoRA** on the benchmark training split.
+- Third, selected open models are fine-tuned using **LoRA** or **QLoRA** on the benchmark training split.
 The fine-tuning objective will be multi-task and will include answer generation, evidence prediction, clinical finding classification, broad category classification, localization, temporal-context reasoning, uncertainty estimation, and decision-support label prediction.

-The evaluation harness will measure several dimensions: answer accuracy, fine-grained clinical label accuracy, broad category accuracy, evidence-reference correctness, localization accuracy, temporal reasoning accuracy, uncertainty and abstention accuracy, JSON validity, schema compliance, and clinical safety.
+The evaluation harness measures several dimensions: answer accuracy, fine-grained clinical label accuracy, broad category accuracy, evidence-reference correctness, localization accuracy, temporal reasoning accuracy, uncertainty and abstention accuracy, JSON validity, schema compliance, and clinical safety.

 The model will be penalized for unsupported medical claims, invented patient history, invented symptoms, treatment recommendations, prognosis claims, or final clinical decisions.
-The safest allowed decision-support output will be a label such as **“flag_for_clinician_review”**, not a diagnosis or treatment recommendation.
+The safest allowed decision-support output is a label such as **“flag_for_clinician_review”**, not a diagnosis or treatment recommendation.

 The final output of Phase 5 will be a tested medical MMVQA model stack, including baseline comparisons, medical model comparisons, prompt-engineered baselines, fine-tuned model variants, structured output validation, evidence-reference prediction, localization evaluation, uncertainty and abstention evaluation, clinical safety checks, and ablation studies comparing different visual artifact types.

-Phase 5 will produce a **RAG-ready medical MMVQA model**, but not the full retrieval-grounded system.
-The full retrieval and multimodal grounding layer will be added in Phase 6, where the trained model will be connected to visual artifact retrieval, metadata retrieval, temporal retrieval, vector database retrieval, medical knowledge graph retrieval, hybrid evidence packaging, and grounding validation.
+Phase 5 produces a **RAG-ready medical MMVQA model**, but not the full retrieval-grounded system.
+The full retrieval and multimodal grounding layer is added in Phase 6, where the trained model will be connected to visual artifact retrieval, metadata retrieval, temporal retrieval, vector database retrieval, medical knowledge graph retrieval, hybrid evidence packaging, and grounding validation.

 Below is a list of models, input type expected and the purpose of the experiment.